All muscle training falls into three categories:

 In isotonic contractions, the muscle contracts and shortens, giving movement.
 Nearly all the training you do is isotonic.

 In isometric contractions, the muscle contracts but does not shorten, giving any movement.
 The Plank is a good example of an isometric contraction.

 Isometric training is not sufficient on its own.
 You need to combine it with isotonic training.

-In isokinetic contractions, the muscle contracts and shortens at constant speed.
+In isokinetic contractions, the muscle contracts and shortens at a constant speed.
 An isotonic contraction is different to an isokinetic contraction because it is usually slowest at the start.

-For isokinetic training, you need special equipment that detects when a muscle is speeding up, and increases the load to slow it down again.
+For isokinetic training, you need special equipment that detects when a muscle is speeding up and increases the load to slow it down again.

-Concentric contraction occurs when a muscle shortens in length and develops tension e.g. the upward movement of a dumbbell in a biceps curl or as you spring back from a jump landing, extending your knees and jumping back up in the air, the quadriceps are shortening as they create force to push you off.
+Concentric contraction occurs when a muscle shortens in length and develops tension e.g. the upward movement of a dumbbell in a biceps curl or as you spring back from a jump landing, extending your knees and jumping back up in the air, the quadriceps are shortening as they create a force to push you off.

-Eccentric movements recruit most fast twitch fibres
+Eccentric movements recruit most fast-twitch fibres

 Research, McHugh et al. (2002), investigated the difference in activation patterns between eccentric and concentric quadriceps contractions.
-The researchers measured the amount of muscle activity as revealed by electromyography (EMG) and the mean frequency of the EMG signal.
-As a rule, the larger the EMG signal recorded the more muscle fibres are being recruited, while the frequency of the signal is an indication of how fast they are being recruited.
-Research has shown that higher frequency EMG is consistent with greater fast twitch fibre recruitment.
+The researchers measured the amount of muscle activity revealed by electromyography (EMG) and the EMG signal's mean frequency.
+As a rule, the larger the EMG signal recorded, the more muscle fibres are being recruited, while the signal's frequency indicates how fast they are being recruited.
+Research has shown that higher frequency EMG is consistent with greater fast-twitch fibre recruitment.

-An appropriate warm up and cool down may help to avoid or reduce DOMS.
+An appropriate warm-up and cool-down may help to avoid or reduce DOMS.